-The Issuer mainly relies on external credit ratings from major international rating agencies (e.g. Moody's Investors Service, Standard and Poor's Global Ratings and Fitch Ratings) to provide an initial assessment of the credit quality of borrowers and treasury counterparties.
-In cases where the loans are guaranteed by the governments of the individual countries, the credit risk is assessed on the guarantor.
-For loans without a sovereign guarantee, in addition to external credit ratings, the Issuer uses an internal credit assessment taking into account specific project, sector, macro and country credit risks.
-The Issuer's Risk Management Department monitors the overall credit risk profile of the Issuer on a periodic basis.
+The Bank mainly relies on external credit rating results from major international rating agencies (e.g. Moody's, S&P Global Rating and Fitch) to provide an initial assessment of the credit quality of sovereign and non-sovereign borrowers and treasury counterparties.
+In case where the loans are guaranteed by the governments of the individual countries, the credit risk is assessed on the guarantor.
+In case a loan is not rated by any of the external credit ratings mentioned previously, the Bank uses either an alternative agency approved by the Finance Committee or an internal credit assessment taking into account specific project, borrower, sector, macro and country credit risks.

 In addition, the majority of the Issuer's portfolio is located within jurisdictions and economic sectors for which adequate statistical and qualitative information is available.
 The Issuer also relies on external data providers to source this information as part of its regular credit risk management activities.
 Thus credit recommendations are made on information from the most reliable of these sources.
 With regard to specific projects, the Issuer conducts a due diligence process.
 However, the Issuer's relatively short track record, combined with the medium-and long-term nature of a large part of the credit portfolio, offers no assurance that these techniques will prove sufficient to mitigate credit risks inherent to such operations.
-Whilst nil was due from borrowers or was classified as a default as at December 31, 2021, the Issuer is in the process of building its loan portfolio.
+The Issuer is in the process of building its loan portfolio.
 As such, the Issuer still considers credit risk to be a material risk to its business as it is not possible to eliminate entirely the possibility of adverse credit risk events.
 This in turn could have a material adverse effect on the Issuer's financial condition and results of operations.